-It's now 35 years since his death in 1982, and over 45 since his last significant recordings were made.
+It's now 35 years since Thelonious Monk's death in 1982, and over 45 since his last significant recordings were made.
 The pianist was 30 by the time he made his first session as a leader for Blue Note, and it took another decade before he began to develop a dedicated following and the respect of critics.

 Here's Thelonious in 1969 playing "Epistrophy."
 Co-written in 1941 with Kenny Clarke, the drummer who was Monk's colleague at Minton's, the Harlem nightclub that was a staging ground for modern jazz, it was recorded by Coleman Hawkins that year under the title "Fly Right."
+Three years later, Monk made his first appearance on record on a session led by Hawk.

 Here's T.S.
 Monk (Thelonious Sphere Monk III) discussing the Jazz Baroness, Pannonica de Koeningswarter, for whom his father composed, "Pannonica."